 Set the variable x to NaN (Not-a-Number), infinity or zero respectively.
 In mpfr\set\inf or mpfr\set\zero, x is set to plus infinity or plus zero iff sign is nonnegative; in mpfr\set\nan, the sign bit of the result is unspecified.

 '''

 void mpfr_swap (mpfr_t x, mpfr_t y)

-[Function]

 '''

-Swap the values x and y efficiently.
-Warning: the precisions are exchanged too; in case the precisions are different, mpfr\swap is thus not equivalent to three mpfr\set calls using a third auxiliary variable.
+Swap the structures pointed to by x and y.
+In particular, the values are exchanged without rounding (this may be different from three mpfr\set calls using a third auxiliary variable).